Beneteau

 Beneteau or Bénéteau (/fr/) is a French sail and motorboat manufacturer, with production facilities in France and in the United States.
-The company is a large and recognized boat builder, with its holding company (Groupe Beneteau) now also holding other prestigious brands, such as Jeanneau and its multihull subsidiary Lagoon in 1995.
+The company’s holding company (Groupe Beneteau) includes the brands Jeanneau and its multihull subsidiary Lagoon.

 History

 Shipwright Benjamin Bénéteau founded the company in 1884, at Croix-de-Vie, France to build sailing trawlers.
 In the mid sixties, Benjamin's grandchildren Annette Bénéteau Roux and her brother André Bénéteau introduced a line of fiberglass boats.

 Production

 The main production facility is in France, with five factories in the Vendée area.
 Until 2020, they had one US plant in Marion, South Carolina, which produced boats for the American market and opened in 1986.
 Over time, the factory nearly doubled in size to about 250000 sqft.
 By May 2017, the Marion plant had built more than 8,700 boats.
 The Marion plant was closed in September 2020 and production was moved to the existing facilities in France.